secondsight/secondsight-hardware/README.md

 show how that variant fits together.
 The names are the same as the variant file with *-assembled* inserted before the extension.

-The parts that are fitted into the main body have also been colored to make telling what is part of which part a bit easier.
-The colors were chosen mostly to not be too dark/bright and to contrast well enough for you to see what is inserted where.

 ## Source Files

 Most of the source code for the hardware consists of OpenSCAD files.